 The Fixer Treatment System provides year-long compliance.
 The fixer chemical is introduced into the unit and a chemical exchange occurs.
 The silver collects inside from the chemical liquid, after which the liquid can safely go down the drain.
 Pricing includes year-long compliance and the pre-paid return packaging for recycling of the silver.

 X-ray fixer isn't the only hazardous waste that is produced by analog x-ray machines.
 Federal regulations prohibit the disposal of lead in the trash.
 Lead in dental offices can be found in lead backings, aprons and in some boxes that are used to store x-ray film.
 Federal regulations do allow for lead foil to be recycled at licensed facilities.

 When you purchase Foilgon it provides you with everything you need to stay compliant.
 Simply collect, ship and recycle lead foil from x-ray film.

 Dentists regularly produce a wide variety of hazardous waste that needs to be disposed-of or recycled properly in order to keep up with proper infection control standards.
 If you'd like to learn more about proper dental waste management and disposal call us at 800-366-0973 or email firstname.lastname@example.org

 Welcome to Discount Disposables — Supplier of Infection Control Products and Dental Supplies Online

 When it comes to infection control products and dental supplies, Discount Disposables is the name to trust.
-Since 1989, we've been providing quality products to suit the needs of healthcare and dental professionals in Northern California and nearby areas.
-We have an extensive online catalog of disposable products from top brands to ensure the safety and cleanliness of your practice.
+Since 1989, we've been providing quality products to meet the needs of healthcare and dental professionals in Northern California and throughout the United States.
+We have an extensive online catalog of disposable and infection control products from top brands to ensure the safety and cleanliness of your practice.